Animal Kinhood Wild animals Vulnerable

 CH · 02 / 09

-At fourteen, Cesar found his father's tools in a box under his mother's bed.
-Ball-peen hammer, needle files, fine-tip torch, soldering plate with burn marks.
-He cleaned each one.
-He sewed a fabric cover for them.
+At fourteen he found the tools under his mother's bed.
+A ball-peen hammer, needle files, a fine-nozzle torch, a soldering plate scarred with burn marks.
+He cleaned them one by one and sewed them a cloth cover.

 III